ome/omero-guide-introduction/docs/data-management.rst

 #.
 These represent imported Images.
 The original Images are stored on the server and the generated thumbnails allow us to browse them.

-#.  `Bio-Formats <https://www.openmicroscopy.org/bio-formats/>`_ is used to read the pixel-data and metadata from over 150 different image formats, including multi-z timelapse images with many channels, they are referenced as 5D Images.
-Large pathology and medical images are also supported.
+#.  `Bio-Formats <https://www.openmicroscopy.org/bio-formats/>`_ is used to read the pixel-data and metadata from over 150 different Image formats, including multi-z timelapse Images with many channels, they are referenced as 5D Images.
+Large pathology and medical Images are also supported.

 #.
 For HCS data, the layout of the OMERO.web is a bit different.
 The HCS data are usually organized in following manner: